Maiku3/ReservaByte/README.md

 ## Potential Improvements
-- **User Interface (UI):** Consider adding a graphical or text-based user interface for a more user-friendly experience.
+- **User Interface (UI):** Consider adding a graphical user interface for a more user-friendly experience.

 - **Database Integration:** Integrate a database to store reservation information persistently.